daizhengxue/matic-docs/docs/pos/design/validator/core-components/milestone.md

 The **Milestone feature is a crucial component that offers a high level of determinism and finality within a relatively short timeframe, averaging between 80 to 100 seconds**.
 It guarantees the immutability and irreversibility of a specific block in a distributed consensus system like the Polygon PoS network.
 The consensus algorithm requires the active participation of validator nodes within the network to achieve this.

 When a new block is proposed, all validator nodes in the network engage in a voting process to determine its validity and ultimate finalization.
-Each validator node casts its vote based on the block hash of the proposed block. **If the block receives more than two-thirds (2/3) of the total votes from the participating validator nodes, it attains the required threshold for finality**.
+Each validator node casts its vote based on the block hash of the proposed block. **If the proposed block receives more than two-thirds (2/3) of all votes, it reaches a supermajority, which is the requisite level of consensus for finality.**

 When a block achieves finality through majority consensus, it is added to the blockchain and becomes **unalterable, irreversible, and immune to any form of tampering**.

-Determining finality through the Milestone feature ensures the integrity and immutability of the blockchain, fostering a robust and secure environment.
-It establishes a clear and unalterable history of transactions and events, enabling participants to rely on the validity and permanence of the data stored within the blockchain.

 ## Types